 College can be expensive, even if you spend years saving for it.
 Fortunately, there are many ways you can tackle college savings, some of which offer important tax advantages.
 Here’s what to know about seven different college savings plans.

 - Prepaid tuition plans

-Investing in a prepaid tuition plan essentially lets you lock in the price of a future college education at today’s rates.
+Investing in a prepaid tuition plan essentially lets you lock in the price of a future college education at today’s price point.
 You can either make a big one-time payment or a series of smaller monthly installments to purchase tuition amounts (in years or credits).
-You can then use those amounts to pay for future tuition at an eligible college or university.
+You can then use those amounts to pay for future tuition (but not room and board) at an eligible college or university.

 When your child is ready to go to college, the amount you’ve saved can be used toward your child’s education at a qualifying school.

 This option may be worth considering if you’re concerned about the rate of tuition inflation.
 But keep in mind that it’s based on in-state public schools, so if you move to a different state or your child wants to attend a private university or an out-of-state school, they may need to seek additional ways to pay for college.
 If your child doesn’t attend college, you may be able to change the beneficiary.

 3. Coverdell education savings accounts

 A Coverdell education savings account, or ESA, allows you to save for your child’s college education on a tax-deferred basis.
 Withdrawals are tax-free if you use them strictly for qualified education expenses and the amount you take out doesn’t exceed the beneficiary’s yearly qualified education expenses.
 In addition to college costs, ESAs can also be used to pay for K-12 education expenses.